 Restructuring Charges.
 Costs associated with restructuring activities initiated after December 31, 2002, are accounted for in accordance with FASB Statement No. 146, Accounting for Costs Associated with Exit or Disposal Activities ("SFAS 146").
 Costs associated with restructuring activities initiated prior to December 31, 2002 have been recorded in accordance with EITF Issue No. 94-3, Liability Recognition for Certain Employee Termination Benefits and Other Costs to Exit an Activity (including Certain Costs Incurred in a Restructuring) ("EITF 94-3") and Staff Accounting Bulletin No. 100, Restructuring and Impairment Charges ("SAB 100").
-Restructuring costs resulting from the Maxia Pharmaceuticals, Inc. ("Maxia") acquisition have been recorded in accordance with EITF Issue No. 95-3, Recognition of Liabilities in Connection with a Purchase Business Combination ("EITF 95-3").
+Restructuring costs resulting from the acquisition of Maxia Pharmaceuticals, Inc. ("Maxia") have been recorded in accordance with EITF Issue No. 95-3, Recognition of Liabilities in Connection with a Purchase Business Combination ("EITF 95-3").
 The restructuring charges are comprised primarily of costs to exit facilities, reduce our workforce, write-off fixed assets, and pay for outside services incurred in the restructuring.
 The workforce reduction charge is determined based on the estimated severance and fringe benefit charge for identified employees.
 In calculating the cost to exit the facilities, we estimate for each location the amount to be paid in lease termination payments, the future lease and operating costs to be paid until the lease is terminated, the amount, if any, of sublease receipts and real estate broker fees.
 This requires us to estimate the timing and costs of each lease to be terminated, the amount of operating costs, and the timing and rate at which we might be able to sublease the site.
 To form our estimates for these costs, we perform an assessment of the affected facilities and considered the current market conditions for each site.
 We also estimate our credit adjusted risk free interest rate in order to discount our projected lease payments in accordance with SFAS 146.
 Estimates are also used in our calculation of the estimated realizable value on equipment that is being held for sale.
 These estimates are formed based on recent history of sales of similar equipment and market conditions.
 Our assumptions on either the lease termination payments, operating costs until terminated, the offsetting sublease receipts and estimated realizable value of fixed assets held for sale may turn out to be incorrect and our actual cost may be materially different from our estimates.
 Our estimates of future liabilities may change, requiring us to record additional restructuring charges or reduce the amount of liabilities recorded.

 At the end of each reporting period, we evaluate the remaining accrued balances to ensure their adequacy, that no excess accruals are retained and the utilization of the provisions are for their intended purposes in accordance with developed exit plans.
 We periodically evaluate current available information and adjust our restructuring reserve as necessary.
-We also make adjustments related to professional fees due to actual amounts being lower than originally estimated.
+We also make adjustments related to accrued professional fees to adjust estimated amounts to actual.
+For the period ended March 31, 2006, such adjustments were made for the 2002 restructuring program, 2004 restructuring program, and the acquisition of Maxia.